Understanding Swift’s Async/Await

 This code is much cleaner, easier to read, and easier to reason about.
 Let’s break down the key components:

-1. The async keyword in the function declaration indicates that this function performs asynchronous work.
+keyword in the function declaration indicates that this function performs asynchronous work. - The

-2. The throws keyword indicates that this function can throw errors.
+keyword indicates that this function can throw errors. - The

 How It Works